On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-In practice, we may only have access to this approximate representation of the solution operator, which we denote as~$\hat{G}_\text{approx}$. $\hat{G}_\text{approx}$ can be, for example, (i) a step of an integration scheme, \eg Runge-Kutta~\cite{iserles2009first}, with variable step-size~$h_n$, (ii) a physics-informed DeepONet~\cite{wang2021long} trained to satisfy~\eqref{eq:nonautonomous-known} locally, or (iii) a DeepONet (see Section~\ref{sec:DeepONet}) trained using a dataset~$\mathcal{D}$ generated by simulating~\eqref{eq:nonautonomous-known}.
+In practice, we may only have access to this approximate representation of the solution operator, denoted as~$\hat{G}_\text{approx}$.
+Examples of $\hat{G}_\text{approx}$ include (i) a step of an integration scheme (\eg Runge-Kutta~\cite{iserles2009first}) with variable step-size~$h_n$, (ii) a physics-informed DeepONet~\cite{wang2021long} trained to satisfy~\eqref{eq:nonautonomous-known} locally, or (iii) a DeepONet (see Section~\ref{sec:DeepONet}) trained using a dataset~$\mathcal{D}$ generated by simulating~\eqref{eq:nonautonomous-known}.

-Inspired on multi-fidelity schemes~\cite{kim2020multi,wang2020mfpc}, we propose to decompose the local solution operator~$\tilde{G}$ as follows:
+Inspired by multi-fidelity schemes~\cite{kim2020multi,wang2020mfpc}, we propose decomposing the local solution operator~$\tilde{G}$ as follows: